giantswarm/docs/src/content/advanced/gitops/index.md

 # Managing workload clusters with GitOps

-You can manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm Management Clusters.
+You can manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm management clusters.

 ## What is GitOps